KJHJason/Cultured-Downloader-CLI/README.md

                                        - s_tag: Match any post with SIMILAR tag name
                                        - s_tag_full: Match any post with the SAME tag name
-                                       - s_tc: Match any post related by its title or caption (default "s_tag_full") -s, --session string                 Your PHPSESSID cookie value to use for the requests to Pixiv.
+                                       - s_tc: Match any post related by its title or caption (default "s_tag_full") -s, --session string                 Your "PHPSESSID" cookie value to use for the requests to Pixiv.
       --sort_order string              Download Order Options: date, popular, popular_male, popular_female
                                        Additionally, you can add the "_d" suffix for a descending order.
                                        Example: "popular_d"